 - use our recovery premium alongside our pupil premium funding and report on the use of them as a single sum in our strategy statement

-- publish our strategy statement (which can be found below)
+- publish our strategy statement by 31st December 2023

 - demonstrate how our spending decisions are informed by a range of evidence